-Giants outlast Cowboys 23-19, stay in running for NFC East
+6-win Giants outlast Cowboys, stay in running for NFC East

 ODDS AND ENDS

 Cowboys: Dallas forced two turnovers and had 12 takeaways in its final four games.
-It had 11 over the first 12 games. … Cowboys WR Amari Cooper had six catches for 41 yards and became the first Dallas player to surpass 90 receptions in a season since Dez Bryant in 2014. … Elliott gained 42 yards on 14 carries and finished the season with 979 yards, short of 1,000 for the second time in his five NFL seasons.
+It had 11 over the first 12 games. … Zuerlein made four field goals and has 34 for the season, tying Richie Cunningham’s franchise record from 1997.

-Giants: Williams had seven tackles, three sacks and hit the quarterback five times. … Shepard had two touchdowns all season before Sunday.
-Pettis, claimed off waivers from San Francisco in November, got his first TD with New York.
+Giants: Williams had seven tackles, three sacks and hit the quarterback five times.
+He finished the season with 11 1/2 sacks. … Shepard had two touchdowns all season before Sunday.

 INJURIES

-Cowboys: CB Rashard Robinson (knee) and LB Leighton Vander Esch (ankle) were inactive.
-WR Noah Brown was ruled out at halftime with a back injury.
+Cowboys: WR Noah Brown was ruled out at halftime with a back injury.
 TE Blake Bell left in the third quarter with a stinger and was probable to return.

 Giants: LB Blake Martinez left the game briefly after appearing to injure his left ankle or foot in the third quarter.